-The survey has been carried out continuously since 2001 and was redesigned in 2005.
-The redesign has lead to more efficient and accurate grossing procedures.
-The following factors may also have an effort on the results over time.
+The survey has been carried out continuously since 2000.
+The following factors may also have an effect on the results over time.

 1. Seasonality

 The number of trips taken to Ireland and those by Irish residents abroad will vary according to the time of the year.